Juneo-io/juneogo/vms/platformvm/docs/block_formation_logic.md

 - We try to fill a Standard Block with mempool decision transactions.

 [^1]: Proposal transactions whose start time is too close to local time are dropped first and won't be included in any block.
 [^2]: Advance time transactions are proposal transactions and they do change chain time.
 But advance time transactions are generated just in time and never stored in the mempool.
-Here mempool proposal transactions refer to AddValidator, AddDelegator and AddSupernetValidator transactions.
+Here mempool proposal transactions refer to AddValidator, AddDelegator and AddSubnetValidator transactions.
 Reward validator transactions are proposal transactions which do not change chain time but which never in mempool (they are generated just in time).